MBrugha/dissertation/index.md

 - The [findings](https://mbrugha.github.io/dissertation/modules/findings/findings/) that are presented within the three main research questions, and
 - [Concluding remarks](https://mbrugha.github.io/dissertation/modules/conclusions/conclusions/), which offer implications for the sector and recommendations for future research.
 Links have been included throughout to the courses that were run so that you can see first-hand what participants experienced.

 It is my hope that the presentation of my research via a course format like this will help disseminate my findings in an engaging, accessible, open and reflexive way.
-All content housed on this site is freely accessible to anyone although **please note that all findings are preliminary and are to be confirmed following my viva**.
-Recommended citations have been included on each page if you would like to reuuse the content.
+The content has been adapted to guide you through conducting a similar intervention and associated research study through drawing on my research expeiences.
+All content housed on this site is freely accessible to anyone.
+Recommended citations have been included on each page if you would like to reuse the content.

 Thanks for visiting, and enjoy!